Learn how to draw a great looking Krampus with easy, step-by-step drawing instructions, and video tutorial.

 You'll need a plain black pen or pencil, clean drawing paper, and colored pencils or ink if you're working in a traditional setting.
 If you're drawing on your tablet or computer, all you'll need is a drawing program and the time to work!

-If you liked this tutorial, see also the following drawing guides: Ebenezer Scrooge from a Christmas Carol, Jack and Sally from the Nightmare before Christmas, and Oogie Boogie from the Nightmare before Christmas.
+If you liked this drawing tutorial, see also the following guides: Ebenezer Scrooge from a Christmas Carol drawing, Jack and Sally from the Nightmare before Christmas drawing, and Oogie Boogie from the Nightmare before Christmas drawing.

 Step-by-Step Instructions for Drawing Krampus